Mutually equibiased bases: Mutually equibiased bases (MEB s )

-We begin this section by defining the notion of mutually equi-biased bases (MEBs), which generalizes the concept of mutually unbiased bases (MUBs) to encompass a broader family of probability distributions.
-We will see that the allowed region of this family is shaped by the mutually equi-biased condition. \begin{definition} Let $q=(q_0,\cdots,q_{d-1})$ be a probability distribution over $d$ outcomes.
-We say that the set of $L$ orthonormal bases $\{\mathcal{B}^{(1)}, \cdots,\mathcal{B}^{(L)}\}$ of the $d$-dimensional Hilbert space $\mathcal{H}$ are MEBs associated to the probability distribution $q$, if for every pair $\alpha\ne \beta$, the corresponding projection operators satisfy Eq. \eqref{MEB1} for some permutation $\sigma$.
-Here, $\mathcal{B}^{(\alpha)}=\{\ket{e_k^{(\alpha)}}\}$ where $\alpha=1,\cdots,L$, and $k=0,\cdots,d-1$. \end{definition}
+We begin this section by defining the notion of mutually equibiased bases, which generalizes the concept of mutually unbiased bases to encompass a broader family of probability distributions.
+We will see that the allowed region of this family is shaped by the mutually equibiased condition. \begin{definition} Let $q=(q_0,\ldots,q_{d-1})$ be a probability distribution over $d$ outcomes.
+We say that the set of $L$ orthonormal bases $\{\mathcal{B}^{(1)}, \ldots,\mathcal{B}^{(L)}\}$ of the $d$-dimensional Hilbert space $\mathcal{H}$ is MEBs associated with the probability distribution $q$ if for every pair $\alpha\ne \beta$ the corresponding projection operators satisfy Eq. \eqref{MEB1} for some permutation $\sigma$.
+Here $\mathcal{B}^{(\alpha)}=\{\ket{e_k^{(\alpha)}}\}$ where $\alpha=1,\ldots,L$ and $k=0,\ldots,d-1$. \end{definition}

-The definition of MEBs relies on a probability distribution $q=(q_0,\cdots,q_{d-1})$, from which one can define the $d\times d$ matrix $\mathcal{Q}$ with entries $\mathcal{Q}_{kl}=q_{k\oplus l}$.
+The definition of MEBs relies on a probability distribution $q=(q_0,\ldots,q_{d-1})$, from which one can define the $d\times d$ matrix $\mathcal{Q}$ with entries $\mathcal{Q}_{kl}=q_{k\oplus l}$.
 Clearly, $\mathcal{Q}$ is bistochastic; its entries are nonnegative with each of its rows and columns summing to unity, i.e.,